 In particular, Singapore has used technology-based innovative solutions to ensure an effective and appropriate response.
 For example, Spot is a multi-terrain four-legged robotic ‘dog’ that was deployed in one of the largest public parks in the country.
 It is armed with motion sensors to avoid collisions, cameras, and video analytics to estimate the number of park visitors, and a recorded message that is broadcast to remind citizens of the new rules.
 The spot is just one of the many innovative ideas that Singapore has brought to life to fight the pandemic.

-The country has also introduced touch-free kiosks that measure the temperature of an individual to detect people with higher body temperature than usual.
+The country has also introduced touch-free kiosks that measure the temperature of an individual to detect people with higher body temperatures than usual.
 It is placed in busy areas like bus stands and train stations where a significant portion of the population is present.
 These kiosks use thermal sensors to test the temperature of the passengers before they board a vehicle.
 It is a unique and necessary mechanism, likely to reduce the risk of infection.

 Singaporean authorities have also come up with smartphone-based applications for contact tracing.
 Trace Together is a community-based application that allows for the collection of data via phone Bluetooth.
 The information stored in the app includes information of encounters and meetings between individuals, which can come in handy for contact tracing should an individual test positive for COVID-19.